Associate Professor Richard S. Barr, Chair

 5369.
 Reliability Engineering.
-An introduction to reliability engineering concepts, principles, techniques, and methods required for design and development of affordable products and services that meet customer expectations.
+Introduction to reliability engineering concepts, principles, techniques, and methods required for design and development of affordable products and services that meet customer expectations.
 Topics include reliability concepts and definitions, figures-of-merit, mathematical models, design analysis and trade studies, reliability testing including types of tests, test planning and analysis of test results, and statistical analysis of reliability data.
 1 TCH Design.
 Prerequisite: C- or better in EMIS 4340 or 5370.

 5370 (STAT 5340).
-Probability and Statistics for Scientists and Engineers.
-An introduction to fundamentals of probability and distribution theory, statistical techniques used by engineers and physical scientists.
+Statistical Probability and Statistics for Scientists and Engineers.
+Introduction to fundamentals of probability and distribution theory, statistical techniques used by engineers and physical scientists.
 Examples of tests of significance, operating characteristic curves, tests of hypothesis for one or two parameters, estimation, analysis of variance, and the choice of a particular experimental procedure and sample size.
 Prerequisite: C- or better in MATH 2339 or equivalent.

 5(1-3)9(0-4).
 Special Topics.
 Individual or group study of selected topics in management science.
 Prerequisite: Permission of instructor.